Alejogb1/job-board/blog-data/how-can-airflow-access-nifi-apis-using-a-keycloak-openid-token.md

 id: "how-can-airflow-access-nifi-apis-using-a-keycloak-openid-token"
 ---

-one, shall we?
+one?
 I've actually had to architect a very similar pipeline involving airflow and nifi, both secured by keycloak, back when I was working on a data ingestion project for a multinational retail group.
 The challenge, as you’re hinting, is not merely making the api call; it’s doing so securely with the right authorization flow.
 It requires a delicate dance between python, airflow's extensibility, and the specific authentication protocols of nifi and keycloak.
 Let's break down how this can be achieved, and, in particular, how you should handle the authorization token.

 The central issue here is authentication: ensuring airflow, acting as a client, can successfully interact with nifi apis, which are protected by keycloak.
 We're not talking about simple username/password authentication.
 We're dealing with the more robust oidc flow using keycloak to provide access tokens.
 The process, at a high level, consists of these steps: